nashville-software-school/client-side-mastery/book-4-deshawns-dog-walking/README.md

-# Book 3 - DeShawn's Dog Walking Service
+# DeShawn's Dog Walking Service

 In this book, you will be introduced to three concepts.